Jeremiah Johnson (film): Cast

+In addition, Tanya Tucker, in a brief uncredited appearance filmed a year before the release of her hit song "Delta Dawn", appears as Qualen's child.

 Production

 Development

 In April 1968, producer Sidney Beckerman acquired the film rights to the biographical book Crow Killer: The Saga of Liver-Eating Johnson by Raymond W. Thorp Jr. and Robert Bunker.
 By May 1970, the rights were acquired by Warner Bros., who assigned John Milius to write a screen adaptation.
 Based roughly on Crow Killer as well as Mountain Man: A Novel of Male and Female in the Early American West by Vardis Fisher, Milius first scripted what would become known as Jeremiah Johnson for $5,000; however, he was then hired to rewrite it several times and eventually earned $80,000.
-According to Milius, Edward Anhalt and David Rayfiel were brought in to work on the screenplay only for Milius to be continually rehired because no one else could do the dialogue.
+According to Milius, Edward Anhalt and David Rayfiel were brought in to work on the screenplay only for Milius to be continually rehired because no one else could write the dialogue.
 Milius says he got the idiom and American spirit from Carl Sandburg and was also influenced by Charles Portis's novel True Grit.

 The role of Jeremiah Johnson was originally intended for Lee Marvin and then Clint Eastwood, with Sam Peckinpah to direct.
 However, Peckinpah and Eastwood did not get along, so Peckinpah left and Eastwood decided to make Dirty Harry instead.
 Warner Bros. then stepped in and set up Milius's screenplay for Robert Redford.
 Without a director, Redford talked Sydney Pollack into it; the two were looking for another film to collaborate on after This Property Is Condemned (1966).

-Casting for the role of Swan, Jeremiah's wife, took three months.
+Casting for the role of Swan, Johnson's wife, took three months.
 After auditioning for another role, actress Delle Bolton was spotted by the casting director, followed up by her participation in the UCLA School of Theatre Arts Hugh O'Brian Awards competition.
-Bolton then interviewed alongside 200 Native American women and eventually won the role, even though she herself was not Native American.
+Bolton then interviewed with 200 Native American women and eventually won the role, even though she herself was not Native American.